DrPulse/SatSentry/README.md

 ### Using Docker

-1. Create the directories for BitSentry data
+1. Create the directories for SatSentry data

     ```bash
     mkdir -p ~/.satsentry/{data,logs}